The region

 In a geographical sense, Central America refers to the land bridge in the middle of the American continent.
 Politically, Central America is the small region, situated between North America and South America, including the seven countries of Belize, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, and Panama.
 The region borders Mexico to the north, Colombia to the south, the Pacific Ocean to the west and the Caribbean Sea to the east.
 Costa Rica, Guatemala, Honduras, and Nicaragua were the first of the seven Central American states to become independent in 1838, succeeded by El Salvador in 1841, Panama in 1903 and Belize in 1981.

 Due to cultural similarities, Central America is considered part of Latin America.
 While the humanitarian and sociopolitical situation in Belize, Costa Rica, and Panama is generally stable, El Salvador, Guatemala, Honduras and Nicaragua are plagued by violence, hunger, poverty and human rights violations.
 Central America covers an area of around 522,000 square kilometers.
-As of 2021, the region had an estimated population of some 51 million people.
+As of 2023, the region had an estimated population of some 52.7 million people.

 The humanitarian situation

 El Salvador, Guatemala, Honduras and Nicaragua - some of the poorest countries in Latin America - are prone to a variety of natural hazards, including earthquakes, floods, landslides, and hurricanes during the June–November Atlantic hurricane season.
 Furthermore, some of these countries are vulnerable to droughts and volcanic eruptions.
-Recurring natural disasters exacerbate food insecurity and other humanitarian needs among vulnerable people.
-During September 2022 heavy rainfall caused flooding and landslides throughout northern Central America, adversely affecting millions of people.

 Persistent insecurity, instability, poverty and hunger in Central America have forced hundreds of thousands to flee.
 Many Central Americans, particularly in El Salvador, Guatemala, and Honduras, suffer from extreme gang violence, crime, corruption, and lack of opportunities, which compel them to flee or migrate.
 The number of refugees, internally displaced persons (IDPs) and asylum seekers from the region has soared in the last years.
-Overall, more than 1.1 million people from Central America have been uprooted from their homes both within their own countries and in neighboring ones.
+Overall, more than 1.2 million people from Central America have been uprooted from their homes, both within their own countries and in neighboring ones.

 The security situation